-As a certified Yoga Therapist (C-IAYT), Dana assists clients in individual or small group lessons with issues beyond the scope of a regular yoga/movement class.
+As a certified Yoga Therapist (C-IAYT) and somatic movement educator, Dana assists clients in individual sessions with issues beyond the scope of a regular yoga/movement class.
 This includes injury prevention and recovery, back pain prevention and recovery, yoga for pre- and postnatal women, pelvic floor issues, improved coping skills, and finding ease in the physical body.
-She has worked with clients with back pain, scoliosis, kyphosis, spinal stenosis, knee injuries, hip injuries, back injury, back pain, pelvic pain, neck and shoulder pain, and other sources of discomfort and suffering, including psychological and emotional issues.
+She has worked with clients with back pain, scoliosis, kyphosis, spinal stenosis, knee injuries, hip injuries, back injury, back pain, pelvic pain, neck and shoulder pain, cancer, and other sources of discomfort and suffering, including psychological and emotional issues.

-In a yoga therapy session, the yoga therapist works together with the client to address the client’s specific needs, starting with the outermost part of ourselves, the physical body.
-We begin with a thorough personal assessment, which helps both the yoga therapist and client “meet” each other and guides the development of specific practices for that client.
+In a yoga / somatic movement therapy session, Dana works together with the client to address the client’s specific needs, starting with the outermost part of ourselves, the physical body, in its current condition.
+We begin with an initial consultation / personal assessment, which helps both the yoga therapist and client “meet” each other and guides the development of specific practices for that client.
 Yoga / Somatic Movement Therapy is a collaboration; clients are participants in their own healing and learning process, from the outside in, and from the inside out.
 It is enlightening, challenging and can even be fun.
 Keys to the process are ATTENTION, INTENTION, INTEREST, and ENJOYMENT.

-Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or appropriate hands-on work (when in person).
+Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or appropriate hands-on body education (when in person).
 Dana may provide props, such as a chair or yoga blocks, blankets or bolsters or therapy balls, or other items as needed.
 The difficulty level and type of movement depends on the clients needs.
 Working through the direct experience of their own body, clients discover greater awareness of existing patterns of movement – physical, mental, emotional – and thus address ways to change those patterns, resulting in better health, increased functional and expressive capacity, and greater awareness of Self in relationship.